jyourstone/jellyfin-smartplaylist-plugin/README.md

 ## 🚀 Quick Start

 1. **Install the Plugin**: [See installation instructions](#-how-to-install)
-2. **Access Plugin Settings**: Go to Dashboard → My Plugins → SmartPlaylist
+2. **Access Plugin Settings**: Go to Dashboard → My Plugins → SmartLists
 3. **Create Your First Playlist**: Use the "Create Playlist" tab
 4. **Example**: Create a playlist for "Unwatched Action Movies" with:
    - Media type: "Movie"